 B2B Mineral

-Talks between mining giants Rio Tinto and Glencore to pursue a historic merger that could have created the world’s largest diversified mining company have officially been terminated.
+Talks between mining giants Rio Tinto and Glencore to pursue a historic mega-merger potentially valued at around $260 billion have officially been terminated.
+The deal, if completed, could have created the world’s largest diversified mining company and significantly reshaped the global mining market, particularly in base metals such as copper.

 Why Did the Negotiations Collapse?

-According to reports, the two parties failed to reach alignment on several key issues:
+According to market reports, the two parties failed to reach alignment on several critical issues:

 • Governance structure of the merged entity